input-output-hk/catalyst-core/book/src/rust/rust_style_guide.md

 Broadly speaking, there are two types of error:

 **Expected errors** are errors that are expected to occur during **normal operation** of the application.
-For example, even if your code has no bugs in it at all, you'd still expect to see network timeout errors, since that networking is inherently fallible.
+For example, in bug free code, it would still be expected to see network timeout errors, since that networking is inherently fallible.
 The exact error handling strategy may vary, but often involves returning a `Result`.

 **Unexpected errors** are errors that are not expected to occur.